arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/multi-protocol-gateway/content.md

 ## Mounting the Multi-Protocol Gateway

-It is now time to make the multi-protocol gateway run, we will need to build the Docker container that will help us operate in the background on the Linux layer.
+It is now time to make the multi-protocol gateway run, and for this we will need to build the Docker container that will help us operate in the background on the Linux layer.
 Using the terminal, we will use the following commands to get the multi-protocol gatewya container up and running.

 You will need to have the files ready in a folder inside the `adb` directory within Arduino root.